WICG/view-transitions/explainer.md

 Cross-fading two DOM elements is currently impossible if both layers feature transparency.
 This is due to the default composition operation: black with 50% opacity layered over black with 50% opacity becomes black with 75% opacity.

 However, the [plus-lighter](https://drafts.fxtf.org/compositing/#porterduffcompositingoperators_plus_lighter) compositing operation does the right thing when isolated to a set of elements whose `opacity` values add to 1.
-The "transition part" wrapper performs this isolation.
+The "image wrapper" is meant to provide this isolation.

 Allowing `mix-blend-mode` to be set to `plus-lighter` will enable developers to create real cross-fades between elements for this feature and elsewhere.